 \subsection{PIBT and Its Variants}

-PIBT is an extremely fast one-step priority-based planning algorithm that is capable of returning collision-free solutions for hundreds of agents in less than 200 \textit{milliseconds}~\cite{Jiang2024Competition}, making it the key component within several modern state-of-the-art MAPF methods~\cite{okumura2023lacam,Jiang2024Competition,jiang2025deploying10k,yukhnevich2025epibt}.
+PIBT is an extremely fast one-step priority-based planning algorithm capable of returning collision-free solutions for hundreds of agents in less than 200 \textit{milliseconds}~\cite{Jiang2024Competition}, making it the key component within several modern state-of-the-art MAPF methods~\cite{Jiang2024Competition,jiang2025deploying10k,okumura2023lacam,yukhnevich2025epibt}.
 PIBT is a one-step rule-based planning algorithm.
 In each timestep, agents are assigned a priority.
-PIBT sequentially plans each agent starting from the highest priority agent.
-When planning, an agent is always required to avoid higher priority agents' paths.
-If a high-priority agent $a_i$ plans a one-step path that bumps into (i.e. collides with) a lower priority agent $a_j$'s start location, PIBT lets $a_j$ temporarily \emph{inherit} the priority of $a_i$ and attempt to plan an action.
-If $a_j$ is able to find a collision-free path avoiding planned paths of higher priority agents, then $a_i$ can use its one-step plan.
-If not, $a_j$ is required to wait at its current location and $a_i$ is required to try a different action (the \textit{backtracking} part of PIBT).
+PIBT sequentially plans each agent, starting from the highest priority agent.
+When planning, an agent is always required to avoid higher-priority agents' paths.
+If a high-priority agent $a_i$ plans a one-step path that bumps into (i.e., collides with) a lower-priority agent $a_j$'s current location, PIBT lets $a_j$ temporarily \emph{inherit} the priority of $a_i$ and attempt to plan an action.
+If $a_j$ is able to find a collision-free path avoiding planned paths of higher-priority agents, then $a_i$ can use its one-step path.
+If not, $a_j$ is required to wait at its current location, and $a_i$ is required to try a different action.

-When used for multi-step planning, PIBT plans sequential one-step plans.
-This retains PIBT's speed but leads to instances where agents perform myopically.
-For example, when two agents enter the same corridor in opposite directions, the lower priority agent only knows to move backward once it meets the high-priority agent.
-Previous work on extending PIBT to plan for multiple steps, namely windowed PIBT (winPIBT)~\cite{okumura2019winpibt}, performed worse than PIBT.
-To mitigate this issue, Enhanced PIBT (EPIBT)~\cite{yukhnevich2025epibt} improves PIBT by planning windowed $w$-step ($w \geq 1$) paths instead of one step.
-Given a planning window $w \geq 1$, EPIBT enumerates all $w$-step paths and runs PIBT where agents choose between these paths instead of their regular single-step action.
+Since PIBT plans for only one step, agents might perform myopically.
+For example, when two agents enter the same corridor in opposite directions, the lower priority agent only knows to move backward once it meets the high-priority agent. winPIBT~\cite{okumura2019winpibt} and EPIBT~\cite{yukhnevich2025epibt} attempt to extend PIBT to plan for windowed $w$-step ($w \geq 1$) paths, but winPIBT performs worse than PIBT.
+EPIBT outperforms PIBT by enumerating all $w$-step paths and running PIBT where agents choose between these paths instead of single-step actions.